LoicGnocchini/hopfield-network/README.md

 The preprocessed image datasets used in the experiments are already included in `src/hopfield/data/`, so no additional dataset download is required.

-All scripts and experiments should be run from the repository root directory.
+All scripts should be run from the repository root directory.

 To test the installation and run a simple Hopfield network demonstration: